datamol-io/graphium/goli/data/README.md

 ## What is in this folder?

+- ✅ `datamodule.py`: loading from disc and process into dataloader
 - `collate.py` : defining the collate function to use for the dataloader
-- ✅ `datamodule.py`: loading from disc and process into dataloader
 - `dataset.py`: defining the dataset class
 - `normalization.py`: defining label normalization
 - `sdf2csv.py`: convertion function from sdf to csv for the ogb pcqm dataset
 - `smiles_transform.py`: transform smiles to molecule object
+- `utils.py`: utility functions for dataset loading